RasaHQ/starter-pack-intentless-policy/README.md

 Entities are currently not handled by the intentless policy.
 They have to still be dealt with using the traditional NLU approaches and slots.

+### What about custom actions?

+At this point, the intentless policy can only predict utterances but not custom actions.
+Triggering custom actions needs to be done by traditional policies, such as the rule- or memoization policy.

 ## We want to hear from you